exploratory-io/book/markdown/markdown-dashboard.md

 If you want to re-order charts, you can do it by drag and drop chart chart on Dashboard Configuration Dialog.

-So if you want to move `Viz 5` from second row to first row.
+So if you want to move `Gestation Weeks - Histogram` from the first row to second row.
 ![](images/dashbord-reorder-before.png "Drag and Drop to re-order")

 You can drag `Gestation Weeks - Histogram` from the first row and drop it to the middle of the second row.